Erotica (song): Commercial performance

-"Erotica" placed Madonna in a tie with Mariah Carey's (picture) "I'll Be There" as the highest debut for a song in the history of the Billboard Hot 100.

 On October 17, 1992, "Erotica" debuted at number 13 on the Billboard Hot 100, tying with Mariah Carey's "I'll Be There" as the highest-debuting single in the chart since 1970.
 One week later, the single peaked at number three behind Boyz II Men's "End of the Road", and "Sometimes Love Just Ain't Enough" by Patty Smyth and Don Henley.
 "Erotica" was the first song to reach the Hot 100's top three in just two weeks since Michael Jackson's "Black or White", released in November 1991; nonetheless, it was also Madonna's first lead single to not top the chart since 1983.
 By October 31, 1992, sales took a dip and the single dropped two positions in the chart.
 Jose F. Promis pointed out that "Erotica" was one of the fastest-rising singles in the chart's history, but also had one of the biggest drops; he attributed this to a backlash the singer faced from the general public, who decided she had gone "too far" following the release of the Sex book.
 Overall, "Erotica" spent eighteen weeks on the chart, and received a gold certification by the Recording Industry Association of America (RIAA) on December 10, 1992, for shipment of 500,000 copies.
 The song also saw success on Billboards Maxi-Singles Sales and Dance Club Play charts, reaching the first position of both; it became Madonna's 13th chart-topper on the latter chart.
 "Erotica" came in at number 48 on the Maxi-Singles Sales year-end chart for 1993.
 In March 2014, Billboard reported that the song held the record for the highest debut in the history of the Hot 100 Airplay chart, having entered at number two.
 In Canada, the single debuted in the 58th position of RPMs 100 Hit Tracks chart on the week of October 17; it peaked at number 13 the week of November 21, 1992.